 Enjoy this lovely read-aloud from the author of the book Shweta Aggarwal.

-Dev is a curious young boy who doesn’t like messy games like muddy puddles, playing in sand or painting
+Dev is a curious young boy who doesn’t like messy games like muddy puddles, playing in sand, or painting for football.

 So did Dev like Holi?
 Did he start to enjoy all messy and mucky games?

 This book brings us Holi through the eyes of two kids, Maya and Neel, (accompanied by their pet Chintu) who visit their cousin Ameya in India, just in time for Holi.
 They are all set to turn their pristine white clothes into souvenirs of celebrations.

 Starting off with the story of Prahlad and Holika, the author moves on to explain why and how the festival was celebrated initially and the gradual changes made to the celebration over a period of time.
 Maya and Neel understand the concept of Holi by witnessing sequential customs, reading through friendly interactions/inquiries.
 After imbibing all they could about the much-awaited festival, Maya and Neel stride to the market and equip themselves with ‘’, ‘’, and balloons to enjoy with friends and complete strangers too.
 Of course “Everyone is your friend on the day of Holi”.
 ‘Gujia’ and ‘Thandai’ during ‘Holi Milan’ in the presence of the enchanting moon- Oh mouth-watering!!